rerun-io/rerun/docs/content/reference/video.md

 This API enables us to take advantage of the browser's hardware accelerated video decoding capabilities.
 It is implemented by all modern browsers, but with varying levels of support for different codecs, and varying levels of quality.

-With that in mind, here are the browsers which we have tested and verified to work:
+With that in mind, here are the browsers which we have tested and verified to generally work:

 |            | Linux  | macOS | Windows |
 | ---------- | ------ | ----- | ------- |